cybercongress/go-cyber/docs/run_validator.md

 driver   : xserver-xorg-video-nouveau - distro free builtin
 ```

-4. We need
+4. We need the
 **410+**
 drivers release.
-As we see v440 is recommended.
-The command below will install the recommended version of drivers.
+As you can see v440 is recommended.
+The command below will install the recommended version of drivers:

 ```bash
 sudo ubuntu-drivers autoinstall
 ```

-Drivers will install due approximately 10 minutes.
+Drivers will install for approximately 10 minutes.

 ```bash
 DKMS: install completed.